Jack: No! I feel like a shark working in a bait shop!

 - Darren Shan, the Vampires take a logical approach and minimize the chances of being caught or unnecessarily harming humans, including using blood-packs, and consider it honorable to keep humans alive.
 After all, they are a handy food source.
 In contrast, the 'Vampaneze' tend to go into a feeding frenzy with very unpleasant results.

 - Rev Bem in Andromeda is always having to stop himself eating and laying his young inside his crewmates.
 He relies on his religion ("Wayism") to get him through the day.
+Apparently, Magog physiology requires that he kill something to activate his digestive system.
+He keeps a supply of live fish aboard the ship for that purpose.

 - Mitchell in Being Human had to do this practically every other episode, with mixed results.